-Edible Gardens will also be built during this phase of the project.
-The gardens will be fully accessible to all visitors, and will welcome hands-on learning.
+Edible Gardens were built during this phase of the project.
+The gardens will are fully accessible to all visitors, and encourage hands-on learning.
 They are designed at a variety of levels and defined widths so that students and volunteers can easily reach the gardens and plants.

-The series of garden beds in this area will be determined based on educational opportunity as well as by the size of the beds.
-The Edible Garden area will be set just outside the Education Center, and anchored at the far end by a beautiful water wall that will intrigue visitors and frame outdoor events.
+The series of garden beds in this area are determined based on educational opportunities as well as by the size of the beds.
+The Edible Gardens are set just outside the Education Center, and anchored at the far end by a beautiful water wall that intrigues visitors and provides a beautiful frame for outdoor events.

 Your financial support of the Waterfront Botanical Gardens project is critical at this early stage.

 BECOME A MEMBER